Safeguarding standards for children's contracted services

 • contain managing confidentiality, providing support, how to respond to an allegation or concern, disciplinary process, record keeping, monitoring progress and learning lessons process

-• include a named officer who will report all allegations to the Local Authority Safeguarding Officer (LADO) as appropriate and continue to liaise as appropriate, in accordance with the PDSCP procedures
+• include a named officer who will report all allegations to the Local Authority Safeguarding Officer (LADO) as appropriate and continue to liaise as appropriate, in accordance with the DSCP procedures

-Where there are any convictions, concerns or relevant information on DBS checks, providers must ensure these are reported to Dorset’s LADO, see contacts at the bottom of the PDSCP managing allegations guidance.
+Where there are any convictions, concerns or relevant information on DBS checks, providers must ensure these are reported to Dorset’s LADO by completing the managing allegations referral form.

 The requirement to have a managing allegation policy includes providers working alone for example self-employed or sole-traders.
 Information on how to report concerns pertaining to yourself should be promoted prominently to children, young people and their parents/cares.
 For example, stating the contact details of the LADO.